NamesAreStupid/clhs-subchapter-consolidator/Readme.md

 This is a small tool to consolidate the subchapters of a given chapter in the Common Lisp Hyper Spec.

-The Clhs has a different webpage for each (sub-) chapter, even if the contetn is jsut one single line of text...
+The Clhs has a different webpage for each (sub-) chapter, even if the contetn is just one single line of text...
 This might have made sense in the early days of the internet, when broadband wasn't available, but today it just makes the thing unreadable.

 This tool recursively follows all the chapterlinks of the given chapter and its subchapters and consolidates them into a single HTML file for better readability.